SyedRaheelShahzad/syed-raheel-shahzad-official-images/README.md

 # 2. Books & Series Images

-This section contains official book and series visuals connected with Syed Raheel Shahzad, including The Source of Truth System™, The Architect’s Protocol, individual book covers, series images, and publication visuals.
+This section contains official book and series visuals connected with Syed Raheel Shahzad, including The Source of Truth System™, Adam and the Answerable Being, The Qur’anic Coherence System, The Architect’s Protocol, individual book covers, series images, and publication visuals.

 ---